PostgREST/postgrest-docs/configuration.rst

 max-rows
 --------

-  A hard limit to the number of rows PostgREST will fetch from a view, table, or stored procedure.
+  A hard limit to the number of rows PostgREST will fetch from a view, table, or function.
 Limits payload size for accidental or malicious requests.

 .. _pre-request:

 pre-request
 -----------

-  A schema-qualified stored procedure name to call right after switching roles for a client request.
+  A schema-qualified function name to call right after switching roles for a client request.
 This provides an opportunity to modify SQL variables or raise an exception to prevent the request from completing.

 .. _app.settings.*: